dustinpfister/blog_posts/_posts/js-math-atan2.md

 ## 2 - atan2 and two points

-Using math.atan2 to find the angle between two points is just a matter of offseting the points.
+Using math.atan2 to find the angle between two points is just a matter of offsetting the points.

 ```js
 var p1 = {